Aruljo55/Aruljo55/README.md

 <p align="left">
   <h2>🧙‍♂️ About Me</h2>
   <p>
-    I'm a passionate software developer pursuing my MCA at Gobi Arts and Science College.
+    I'm a passionate software engineer pursuing my MCA at Gobi Arts and Science College.
 Currently, I'm building a Forum Selection System for co-curricular activities that promotes inclusivity and equal opportunities for all students.
   </p>
 </p>